 Beta Blockers May Hold Key to Unleashing Potential of Checkpoint Inhibitors, Roswell Park Team Shows

 BUFFALO, N.Y. — While the development of therapies designed to block “checkpoints” within the immune system has been one of the most exciting and noteworthy advances in cancer research in recent years, it’s also been one of the most puzzling, leaving researchers to ask: Why don’t these new therapies work for more patients, and why is their efficacy in controlling cancerous tumors often short-lived?
-A research team from Roswell Park Cancer Institute has shown that at least one answer — and an excellent opportunity for unleashing the full potential of these promising immunotherapies — may lie in the body’s “fight or flight” reaction to stressors and in drugs already widely used to control and temporarily disable this stress response.
+A research team from Roswell Park Comprehensive Cancer Center has shown that at least one answer — and an excellent opportunity for unleashing the full potential of these promising immunotherapies — may lie in the body’s “fight or flight” reaction to stressors and in drugs already widely used to control and temporarily disable this stress response.

 In new preclinical research published online ahead of print in Cancer Research, a journal of the American Association for Cancer Research, a Roswell Park team led by Elizabeth Repasky, PhD, reports that beta-2 (β2) adrenergic receptors, molecules present in the cells of humans and other mammals, control the functionality of key immune cells.
 In response to stressors, these receptors turn on the “flight or fight” response.
 They generate more of the stress hormone norepinephrine, buffering normal cells from some damaging effects but also impeding the immune system’s ability to fight cancer.